Germany–Italy relations

-Germany–Italy relations are the international relations between the Federal Republic of Germany and the Italian Republic.
+Germany–Italy relations (Deutsch-italienische Beziehungen; Relazioni italo-tedesche) are the bilateral relations between Germany and Italy.
+Both countries are full members of the European Union, Council of Europe, Organization for Security and Co-operation in Europe, and NATO.
+Germany has an embassy in Rome and consulates in Milan and Naples, while Italy has an embassy in Berlin and consulates in Cologne, Frankfurt, Freiburg, Hamburg, Hanover, Munich, Nuremberg, Saarbrücken, and Stuttgart.

 History

 Relations were established after the Unification of Italy.
-The two countries historically enjoy a special relationship since they fought together against the Austrian Empire and parts of their respective territories belonged to the Holy Roman Empire and the German Confederation.
+The two countries historically enjoy a special relationship since they both formed the Triple Alliance along with the Austro-Hungarian Empire and fought together against France, while parts of their respective territories belonged to the Holy Roman Empire and the German Confederation.
 Italy and Germany were both part of the Triple Alliance but they became enemies during World War I. Both countries eventually became members of the Axis powers during World War II, formed an alliance during the Cold War (West Germany), were among the inner six and became two of the G6 nations after their economic miracle.

-Prime Minister Giulio Andreotti was not in favour of the German reunification but today the Italian government and the German one are full and leading members of the European Union.
+Prime Minister Giulio Andreotti was not in favor of the German reunification but today the Italian government and the German one are full and leading members of the European Union.
 In 2005, a German cardinal was elected Bishop of Rome.
-Germany has an embassy in Rome and consulates in Milan and Naples, while Italy has an embassy in Berlin and consulates in Frankfurt, Freiburg, Hamburg, Hanover, Munich, Nuremberg, Saarbrücken, and Stuttgart.